Anschutz Family Foundation

 El Pomar Foundation: A Foundation for Colorado

 El Pomar is a general purpose foundation, which means the trustees approve grants across a broad spectrum of focal areas.
 Typically, nonprofit organizations send in an application to the Foundation.
 The trustees evaluate it to determine their ability to support the proposal based on the mission and purposes of the foundation.
-Grant guidelines can be found at: http://www.elpomar.org/what-we-do/grants/applying-for-a-grant
+See Grant Guidelines for more information.

 Gates Family Foundation